Bones in the Leg

 The tibia is the larger bone in the lower leg also known as the shin bone.
 It connects the knee with the ankle bones.
 The tibia is connected to the fibula by the interosseous membrane of the leg, forming a type of fibrous joint called a syndesmosis with very little movement.
 It is the second largest bone in the human body next to the femur.

 The fibula is the long, thin and lateral (outside) bone of the lower leg.
 It runs parallel to the tibia, or shin bone, and plays a significant role in stabilizing the ankle and supporting the muscles of the lower leg.
-Compared to the tibia, the fibula is about the same length, but is considerably thinner
+Compared to the tibia, the fibula is about the same length, but is considerably thinner.

 The patella, also known as the kneecap, is a flat, circular-triangular bone which articulates with the femur (thigh bone) and covers and protects the anterior articular surface of the knee joint.

 The biggest joint in your body is your knee.
 At the knee joint, three bones connect: your femur, tibia, and patella.
 Those three large bones require an equally large joint to connect them.
+Excessive wear and tear between the patella and femur can lead to Chondromalacia Patella.

 Protecting the Bones in the Leg